qmlcode/qml/docs/source/index.rst

 ==================================================

 QML is a Python2/3-compatible toolkit for representation learning of properties of molecules and solids.
-QML is not a high-level framework where you can do ``model.train()``, but supplies the building blocks to carry out efficient and accurate machine learning on chemical compounds.
+QML supplies the the building blocks to carry out efficient and accurate machine learning on chemical compounds.
-As such, the goal is to provide usable and efficient implementations of concepts such as representations and kernels.
+The goal is to provide usable and efficient implementations of concepts such as representations and kernels as well as a high level interface to make it easy for computational chemists to use these for machine-learning tasks.

 Current list of contributors: